global-asp/asp-source/en/0100_jaaka-the-fisherman.md

 sad.

 ##
-“Today the situation is
+"Today the situation is
 bad.
 The Nile breeze did
 not permit me to fish.
 And one perch swam
-away with my hook.”
+away with my hook."

 ##
-“But I have hope that
+"But I have hope that
 tomorrow will be good,
 because I've bought a
-new hook.”
+new hook."

 ##
 * License: [CC-BY]